 Not all headsets enable hand tracking natively.
 Only Oculus Quest supports controller-free hand tracking natively since May 2020, and it is limited to some built-in VR games.
 Oculus Rift S will probably be equipped with a similar feature.
 However, Facebook thinks that hand-tracking is more suited for casual VR.

 For those who don’t own a Quest or a Rift S, the alternatives are proprietary add-ons that require additional hardware or software, like ManoMotion or Ultraleap (added to Pimax and Varjo headsets).
 For Vive and Vive Pro users, HTC released an SDK in 2019, but it is still in early access.

 How is the VR hand interpreted by the VR software?

 Most often, a VR software enabling hand tracking will use different machine learning algorithms for hand pose estimation, such as:

 - Discriminative approaches: the image features are extracted and examined by the VR system to determine hand movements (frame by frame) and run against a hand pose database.
 This database can be created using machine learning, and training the system to recognize the different hand poses.

-- Hybrid methods that combines both methods to rely on a frame-by-frame tracking along with a good capability of re-initialization using a hand model
+- Hybrid methods that combine both methods to rely on a frame-by-frame tracking along with a good capability of re-initialization using a hand model.

 If you want to go deeper on the difference between the different methods, here’s a nice paper on Generative and Discriminative models.